joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 manipulate the rocks, I memorize every configuration that they take.
 I have a very good memory.

-*The moral of the story*: A Turing machine is nothing more than manipulating a sequence of bits by a particular set of rules.
+*The moral of the story*: A Turing machine merely manipulates a sequence of bits by a particular set of rules.
 By predetermining the right set of state transitions and starting with the right set of inputs, I can use these rocks to compute any computable function.
 If we believe that consciousness is a consequence of executing a particular kind of computer program, this implies that I will be able to generate a conscious being by shuffling the rocks in this desert in the appropriate way.